LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 The modal's trigger is called "help" on other pages, however, here it is called "just holla at us" and is therefore not consistently identifable, despite serving the exact same purpose. this fails SC 3.2.4 Consistent identification (AA).
 Consistency is key to help users build an understanding of how to operate sites, what to expect when they interact with controls and also to help them locate information or functionality, easily.
 Mixing names for controls that do the exact same thing could cause confusion and increase the cognitive load for users.

+##### How to find

+Visual identification.
+Honestly, don't worry about this too much, it's not like you need to rememeber every element on every page to find this.
+Sometimes I do quick click thoughs, focussing on a section of the page (header, as an example) and quickly flick through all of the pages to determine wether anything is off and then repeat for other repeated sections.
+I don't have the best memory, so I just scan chunks that work for me, yours may be smaller or larger, whatvever works best for you.

 #### Solution

 Simply change the text label to match what it is on other pages.
 This is where it can be useful to revist our earlier notes, as we don't want to say "Change the accessible name to 'help' so it matches other pages", as earlier, we recommended that is be changed to "Our FAQs", so naturally, we want to recommend this is also changed to "Our FAQs".